-Treatment for early breast cancer aims to remove the cancer and reduce the risk of the cancer spreading or coming back.
+Treatment for early or locally advanced breast cancer aims to remove the cancer and reduce the risk of the cancer spreading or coming back.
 Treatment may include surgery, radiation therapy, chemotherapy, hormone therapy and targeted therapies.

 Your doctors will consider the following factors to recommend the best treatment for you: